 Attributing any particular instance of this sort of error to either a cognitive or ethical shortcoming is difficult.
 Plato doesn’t depict Meno as an incorrigible snob; he actually behaves much better than another character in the dialogue, Anytus, who becomes enraged with Socrates and threatens him.
 But imagine a spectrum of susceptibility to fancy yet vapid language.
 While intelligence might provide some protection against the seductions of such words, a lack of pretentiousness would also be an asset.
 Like overconfidence, pretentiousness has a moral valence.
 Avoiding it is not only a matter of debugging some glitch in our mental software, it’s a moral achievement.

 The dialogues of Plato and ancient philosophy in general examined many of the same phenomena as modern behavioural economics.
 Noticing these continuities is a useful exercise in the sort of humility that helps us avoid committing some of the fallacies that both fields study.
 The framework of ancient philosophy also introduces a moral dimension that might be relevant to guarding against certain biases.
 In his essay on the modern, Russell was describing a sort of mental illusion of novelty.
-But his tone also had an old-fashioned moral edge: ‘We imagine ourselves at the apex of intelligence, and cannot believe that the quaint clothes and cumbrous phrases of former times can have invested people and thoughts that are still worthy of our attention.’Make a donation
+But his tone also had an old-fashioned moral edge: ‘We imagine ourselves at the apex of intelligence, and cannot believe that the quaint clothes and cumbrous phrases of former times can have invested people and thoughts that are still worthy of our attention.’Support Aeon: make a one-off donation